opnfv/kvmfornfv/docs/installationprocedure/abstract.rst

 Abstract
 ********

-This document will give the user instructions on how to deploy available KVM4NFV CICD build scenario verfied for the Danube release of the OPNFV platform.
+This document will give the instructions to user on how to deploy available KVM4NFV build scenario verfied for the Danube release of the OPNFV platform.